Triangle-free graph

 In the mathematical area of graph theory, a triangle-free graph is an undirected graph in which no three vertices form a triangle of edges.
 Triangle-free graphs may be equivalently defined as graphs with clique number ≤ 2, graphs with girth ≥ 4, graphs with no induced 3-cycle, or locally independent graphs.

 By Turán's theorem, the n-vertex triangle-free graph with the maximum number of edges is a complete bipartite graph in which the numbers of vertices on each side of the bipartition are as equal as possible.

 Triangle finding problem

-The triangle finding problem is the problem of determining whether a graph is triangle-free or not.
+The triangle finding or triangle detection problem is the problem of determining whether a graph is triangle-free or not.
 When the graph does contain a triangle, algorithms are often required to output three vertices which form a triangle in the graph.